 - 1. If the indicator has an address other than zero, the first two characters of the string must consist of the address command (N) followed by the unit address number (0-99).
 If the indicator has an address of 0, the address command is optional. - 2.
-The next two characters in the string are the actual command the indicator must perform and the identifier on which it operates. - 3.
-If the change value command is being used (\bar{V}) , the next characters in the string after the value identifier, are the numerical data.
+The next two characters in the string are the actual command the indicator must perform and the identifier on which it operates.
+The command "P" - print, has an implied operator and needs no value identifier. - 3.
+If the change value command is being used (V), the next characters in the string after the value identifier, are the numerical data.
 When sending numerical data, such as change an alarm value, the correct number of digits to the right, must be included.
 As an example, to change an alarm value from 750.2 to 500.0.
 Sending 500 would cause the indicator to see 50.0 and change the alarm value accordingly. - 4.
-All commands must be terminated by an asterisk ().
+All commands must be terminated by an asterisk(\).
 The indicator will not respond to any other code.
 Carriage return and line feed are not valid terminators and should be suppressed with the character ";", if using a BASIC print statement (ex.
-Print "N9TA";).
+Print "N9TA\";).